lastgenerationz/lastgenerationz.github.io/content/posts/rss.md

 ## afterword

-i hope this post helped you; RSS can be so useful - it's such a easy way of reading online content.
+i hope this post helped you; RSS can be so useful - it's such an easy way of reading online content.